tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 #### Give me your full URLs!

 The last point above is a nice quality-of-life improvement even when working on github.com.
 It means you can copy a URL straight from your browser and, as long as it points somewhere within the target repo, all will be well.
-For example, if you decide to clone Matt Lincoln's clipr package while perusing its issues, you can just copy the url directly from your browser:
+For example, if you decide to fork-and-clone Matt Lincoln's clipr package while perusing its issues, you can just copy the URL directly from your browser:

 <div class="highlight">